achandrasek6/Local-Global-Alignment-Tools/README.md

 ├── `README.md`          # this file

-├── `myalignment.txt`    # alignment result file from script
+└── `myalignment.txt`    # alignment result file from script

-└── `outputs` # file for user created output files

 ## Quick Start
 1. Open `local-global.R` in your R environment.